ArseniAliakseichyk/ESP-c3-zero_projects/Readme.md

 - ESP-IDF / CMake
 - C / Python
-- ST7735 / LED Matrix
+- ST7735S Display / 8x8 LED Matrix
 - Serial monitor, simple GPIO testing

 ---

 ## 📎 Notes

-- All projects are isolated in folders with basic structure.
+- All projects are organized in separate folders with basic structure.
-- Each one focuses on a small task or concept.
+- Each project focuses on a specific task or concept.
-- Projects may not be optimized or complete — intended for experimentation only.
+- These projects may not be fully optimized or complete — they are intended for experimentation and learning only.